Photo and Video Formats

 VHS-C

 45-90 mins - A regular VHS video tape wound into a smaller cartridge.
-Since the cartridge is smaller, the length of VHS/C tape is limited to a maximum of 45 minutes - though longer times can be achieved using a long play mode, the quality usually is poor compared to the faster speed.
-The compact tapes are inserted into your VCR using a cassette adapter which comes with each VHS/C camera.
-Once inserted, the tape plays just like any other VHS tape you've ever used.
+Since the cartridge is smaller, the length of VHS/C tape is limited to a maximum of 45 minutes - though longer times can be achieved using a long play mode.

 8mm Tape